Stanley Wells: Personal life

-Wells is married to novelist Susan Hill, and the couple was once considered part of the "Gloucestershire mafia" set of well-connected writers and socialites.
-They separated around 2011.
+Wells remains married to novelist Susan Hill, though separated in 2011, and the couple was once considered part of the "Gloucestershire mafia" set of well-connected writers and socialites.
 He is the father of author Jessica Ruston and of Clemency Wells.
 Imogen, Hill and Wells' second-born child, died in infancy.

 Honours

 Wells was appointed a Commander of the Order of the British Empire (CBE) in the 2007 Birthday Honours for services to literature.
 He was knighted in the 2016 Birthday Honours for services to scholarship.

 Wells was awarded an honorary DLitt by the University of Warwick in 2008.
+He was elected a Fellow of the Royal Society of Literature in 2014.

 In 2016, he was awarded the President's Medal by the British Academy "for his lifetime service to the study, knowledge and enjoyment of William Shakespeare".